Add to your Claude Code skills

 In a pipeline system, the workflow is hardcoded: literature → gap → hypothesis → experiment.
 The agent has no say in the order, cannot skip stages, and cannot go back.
 If the experiment phase reveals that the literature review missed a critical subfield, the system has no mechanism to return and fix it.

-In DARE, the Research Spec defines backtrack conditions for every stage — explicit rules like "if stress-test invalidates >50% of hypotheses, return to hypothesis-formation."
-The executing agent has full cross-stage routing authority: it reads the spec, assesses the current research state, and decides which campaign to invoke next, which strategies within that campaign to combine, and when the current path has failed hard enough to warrant retreat.
+In DARE, there is no prescribed order.
+The 10 research packages are freely-composable, self-contained engines; CC reads the research-catalog after the direction is crystallized and decides which packages to invoke, in what sequence, and whether to loop back — driven by the current research state, not a fixed lifecycle.
+The Research Spec captures that chosen composition along with backtrack conditions — explicit rules like "if stress-test invalidates >50% of hypotheses, return to hypothesis-formation."
+The executing agent has full cross-package routing authority: it reads the spec, assesses the current state, and decides which package to invoke next, which strategies within it to combine, and when the current path has failed hard enough to warrant retreat.

 Within each campaign, the agent faces not one method but many.
 A gap-analysis campaign offers 15+ detection methods (coverage mapping, white-space identification, boundary unfolding, niche analysis...).
 A creative-ideation campaign offers 31+ generation techniques (SCAMPER, TRIZ, biomimicry, morphological analysis, concept blending...).
 The agent selects and combines methods based on the research context — not because "more is better," but because different research problems demand different tools, and a system locked to one approach per phase cannot adapt.